MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 the service, so operators should exercise caution when using this SvcParamKey to specify a non-default port.

-## "echoconfig" {#svcparamkeys-echoconfig}
+## "echconfig" {#svcparamkeys-echconfig}

-The SvcParamKey to enable Encrypted ClientHello (ECHO) is "echoconfig".
-Its value is defined in {{echoconfig}}.
+The SvcParamKey to enable Encrypted ClientHello (ECH) is "echconfig".
+Its value is defined in {{echconfig}}.
 It is applicable to most TLS-based protocols.

-When publishing a record containing an "echoconfig" parameter, the publisher MUST ensure that all IP addresses of SvcDomainName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
-(See Section 7.2.2 of {{!ECHO}} for more details about the public name.)
-This yields an anonymity set of cardinality equal to the number of ECHO-enabled server domains supported by a given client-facing server.
-Thus, even with an encrypted ClientHello, an attacker who can enumerate the set of ECHO-enabled domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ECHO-enabled server anonymity set.
+When publishing a record containing an "echconfig" parameter, the publisher MUST ensure that all IP addresses of SvcDomainName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
+(See Section 7.2.2 of {{!ECH}} for more details about the public name.)
+This yields an anonymity set of cardinality equal to the number of ECH-enabled server domains supported by a given client-facing server.
+Thus, even with an encrypted ClientHello, an attacker who can enumerate the set of ECH-enabled domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ECH-enabled server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.

 ## "ipv4hint" and "ipv6hint" {#svcparamkeys-iphints}